 This clause describes guidelines for an AS that is on the media path between two or more UEs, e.g., an MRF, MCU etc. Such an AS may receive media over RTP with PDU set marking HE added by the sender UE.

 NOTE: These detailed guidelines are FFS.

 **** Next Change ****

-Annex A (informative): Guidelines for PDU Set identification without PDU Set RTP HE
+Annex A (informative): Guidelines for PDU Set identification